KxSystems/kx-vscode/README.md

 ### Install q using the extension

-TODO - this section needs screenshots
+FIXME - this section needs screenshots

 Click **Install runtime**.